 Breakfast for dinner is always a hit and if you have these pancakes—which feature an unexpected dose of sweet potato—in the freezer, it’s easy too.
 Simply make a big batch on the weekend and store the leftovers (fully cooled) in zip top freezer bags until ready to serve.
 Reheat in short increments in the microwave.

 Swap edamame in for chickpeas in your favorite hummus recipe for a change up to the classic recipe.
-Make on the weekend and serve up to 5 days later with a simple assortment of crackers or whole grain bread, veggies, cheese, and/or fruit.
+Make on the weekend and serve up to 5 days later with a simple assortment of crackers or whole grain bread, veggies, cheese, and/or fruit for your toddler’s dinner.
 (You can use 1/4 cup tahini instead of yogurt in that recipe to make this dairy-free.
 Simply add a little water if needed to make it to the desired consistency.)

 Salmon cakes are a fun way to offer up healthy fats and protein to the little ones.
 You can store these for up to 3 days in the fridge or 3 months in the freezer.
 Either warm through in the oven or heat in short increments in the microwave.
 Serve with simple veggies or fruit and a dipping sauce.